onparallel/parallel-claude-test/client/docs/terms/en.md

 - Parallel is aimed to companies and/or professionals who are not regarded as consumers or users within the meaning of consumer regulations.
 In event that the User is regarded as consumer or user as stated before, such User should refrain from purchasing the Services.
 - In order to use the Service for Purchase, the User must previously be registered.
 - Additionally, the purchase process of Parallel requires the User to introduce its payment data and any other information necessary to effect payment.
-- PARALLEL shall keep an electronic receipt of the User’s purchase.
+- PARALLEL shall keep an electronic receipt of the User's purchase.
 Such receipt will not be available for the User.

 ## 8. CORRECTION AND IDENTIFICATION OF ERRORS WHEN ENTERING DATA